DamengRandom/system-design-notes/api-gateway.md

 ## What is an API Gateway?

-- API Gateway is a single entry point and routes the APi request to backend services
+- API Gateway is a single entry point and routes the API requests to backend services

 Use it when you have multiple services and want to centralise access, authentication, logging, and request handling.